 Most people pass the means test simply because their “current monthly income” is low enough.
 If your “current monthly income” is no more than the specific dollar amount that is applicable to your state and size of family, then you do not need to go through the much more complicated expenses side of the test.

-So What’s This Very Specific Way to Calculate Your “Current Monthly Income”?
+The Specific Way to Calculate Your “Current Monthly Income”

 - Prior 6-calendar-month average: Contrary to what you might expect, it is NOT based on your taxable income for the previous calendar year, or anything that simple.
-Instead your “current monthly income” is based on the precise amount of income you received during the six full calendar monthsbefore your case is filed.
-So, for example, if your case is filed on May 25, 2012, we count every dollar you received during the six-month period from November 1, 2011 through April 30, 2012.
+Instead, your “current monthly income” is based on the precise amount of income you received during the six full calendar months before your case is filed.
+For example, if your case is filed on May 25, 2012, we count every dollar you received during the six-month period from November 1, 2011 through April 30, 2012.

 Add up every dollar of applicable income received during the appropriate 6-month period, then take that 6-month total and divide it by six to come up with a monthly average, the “current monthly income.”